misotanni/jipci/README.md

 ### Ben Johnston's notation

 All the accidentals except for the syntonic comma are handled in the following way.

 Every accidental has been given an ASCII form:

 - 35/36 and 36/35 become `7` and `L`;
 - 33/32 and 32/33 become `^` and `v`;
 - All higher accidentals take the prime number itself for the otonal accidental, or with a minus sign for the utonal accidental; e.g. 95/96 and 96/95 become `19` and `-19`.

-These accidentals are separated by the `,` symbol.
+These accidentals are separated from each other, and from the interval name, by the `,` symbol.
 They can appear in any order, but in the output they will always appear sorted in non-descending order by size of the prime they stand for.
 Also, it is legal to include both an accidental and its inverse, but this will never happen in the output.

 After this, syntonic commas are handled, differently in the output than in the input.